10 Evaluation Essay examples

 • Usability: Is the product user-friendly and intuitive?

-• Effectiveness: To what extent does the product achieve desired results or outcomes?
+• Effectiveness: To what extent does the product achieve the desired results or outcomes?

 • Quality: What is the quality of materials, construction, and craftsmanship?